 Rice Paper Plant

 Tetrapanax papyrifer (Hook.)
-K.Koch is the correct and accepted scientific name for the Rice Paper Plant.
+K.Koch is the accepted scientific name for the Rice Paper Plant.
 Both the genus and species were named and described as such by Karl Heinrich Emil Koch in Wochenschrift für Gärtnerei und Pflanzenkunde in 1859.
 It was first named Aralia papyrifera by William Jackson Hooker in Hooker’s Journal of Botany and Kew Garden Miscellany in 1852.

 The peeled and dried pith from this plant is used to make pith paper, which some call rice paper.
 Rice paper is also made from other sources.
 The Rice Paper Plant is used in traditional Chinese medicine and as an ornamental.

 When I moved to the mansion with Dr. Suzanne Skinner in December 2008 the backyard was a disaster.
 No one had lived in the mansion for several years and it had been even longer since the backyard was maintained.
 I had no idea what these plants were along the old covered patio at the time.
 Later, a grandson of the former owner told me they were Rice Paper Plants.
 He told me they would come up everywhere.